Consensys/mythx-cli/docs/usage.rst

 tools in the MythX backend can pick up on the bytecode), as well as reduce the number of false positive issues.
 The MythX CLI will try to infer the :code:`solc` version based on the pragma set in the source code.
 An explicit compiler version can be specified with the :code:`--solc-version` flag.
+If :code:`solc` is already installed, an existing executable can be passed to the CLI by specifying :code:`--solc-path`.
+Please note that this only works with a compiled :code:`solc` binary and not with executable wrappers such as :code:`solcjs` due to differences in their interfaces.

 By default, the MythX CLI will submit the bytecode of the target contract (if specified), and add the source code and AST information of its